 - The average record of all your scores which have been reported in the last five years

-- Fellowship sponsors or Authorized score receipts and scores that is reported to those institutions
+- Fellowship sponsors or authorized score receipts and scores that are reported to those institutions

 - Your percentile ranks and the cumulative test scores

 - Test dates

 On the other hand, the official score report which is sent to universities you select has a different format.
 This report will include your:

 - The graduate major which you intend to study

 - GRE percentile and test scores

 - Contact information (name, phone, email, address)